nonphoto/mark-luebbers/source/poems/principles-of-chemistry.md

 to a perfect valence

+to make exactly

-to exactly what one lacks
+what each one lacks.

-the demonstration
+The demonstration

 of completeness